Nextiva / Blog / VoIP

 Some key components and examples of call center technology include:

-- Customer relationship management (CRM) integration: Software that consolidates customer data and interaction history to enable personalized, informed support, giving contact center agents a complete view of the customer.
+• Customer relationship management (CRM) integration: CRM systems that consolidate customer data and interaction history to enable personalized, informed support, giving contact center agents a complete view of the customer.

 For customer service leaders seeking to strengthen customer relationships, investing in the right contact center technology is a must.
 Adoption does require upfront software investment and agent training, but the long-term benefits make this a priority.